Membership Guide

 Scheduling

-You will likely schedule your installation date 1-2 weeks ahead of time.
+We will likely schedule your installation date 1-2 weeks ahead of time.
 When the installation is scheduled, you will receive a calendar invite and an email with any other information specific to your installation.

 Installation Day

-Battery Installation will only take one day from 9AM to 5PM.
+Battery Installation will likely only take one day from 9AM to 5PM.
 There will be a period during which power will be cut to your home as we configure backup functionality.

 Base electricians will be in touch with you via text to inform you of their arrival and departure, connect the battery to your Wi-Fi, and give you notice of power being cut to your home – it's important that you are accessible via text on installation day.
 When your installation is complete, one of our electricians will give you a short demo of the system.